foundersandcoders/xhr-workshop/README.md

 - Check if you need an API key (if yes where to add it)

+- Build your URI

-- Check your response - see how your JSON looks like
+- Check your response (URI) - see how your JSON looks like

   You can do this in a couple of ways: